-In the setting of collusion, the natural approach is for the members of the coalition to agree to not bid against each other, so that if one of them is currently leading the auction the others bid with zero probability, and as a group they can choose to make a single bid if they are not the leader.
-Conceptually, we can think of the coalition as a single player or as an agent acting on behalf of the coalition members.
-The benefit of colluding here is that the collusion can potentially intimidate other players from bidding, by making it appear that there are more players in the auction than there actually are, thereby reducing the probability that other players bid.
+In the setting of collusion, the natural approach is for the members of the coalition to agree to not bid against each other, so that if one of them is currently leading the auction the others bid with zero probability.
+The agents can either behave independently, or we can think of the coalition as a single player or agent acting on behalf of the coalition members.
+A benefit of colluding here is that the coalition can potentially intimidate other players from bidding, by making it appear that there are more players in the auction than there actually are, thereby reducing the probability that other players bid.
 We wish to quantify the advantage gained by this form of collusion in terms of the size of the coalition.